by Texas Homesteader ~

 (Another dinnertime shortcut?
 Why yes, yes it is!)

-So I make sure to use whole fist-sized potatoes and the largest whole carrots in my refrigerator’s crisper to cook along with this roast.
+So I make sure to use whole fist-sized potatoes and the largest whole carrots I have.
 The carrots will still be super soft but I can usually gently transfer them just fine to my plate.

 Cooking The Roast In An Instant Pot

-The fact that the roast is cut into 5-6 chunks aids in this fast cooking time.
+Since the roast is cut into chunks it allows a fast cooking time.
 Dinner in a flash?
 YES PLEASE!

 Meat & Wild Game Internal Temperature Recommendations